 There’s No Place Like Home.

-At Freedom Home Care, we understand how important it is for our clients to stay in their own homes as long as possible, even as their functional needs change.
+At Freedom Home Care and Medical Staffing, we understand how important it is for our clients to stay in their own homes as long as possible, even as their functional needs change.
 This is why we have developed a specialized Home Safety/Modification Program to expand upon our Chicago in-home care.
 This unique program consists of an on-sight evaluation by an Occupational Therapist (OT), who is trained to assess functional abilities, the home environment and how the interaction between the two can limit independence, safety and quality of life.
 Our OT will complete an evaluation of physical and cognitive performance in order to determine how changes in these areas may effect the ability to be independent and safe.
 Additionally, the OT will assess the home environment for safety hazards and ease of performance of day to day activities.
 A customized service plan will include recommendations for specialized adaptive equipment, home environment modifications and/or structural changes as well as referrals to other services in the community as needed.

 We are confident that participation in this program will ultimately result in a safer home environment that promotes health, independence and a better quality of life so that you can stay in your home for years to come.